topguns837/I-Spy/README.md

 ## What problem does it solve ?
 Since the boom of the internet, we have seen an exponential rise in spread of foul language and hate-speech across all social media platforms.
 This is an honest effort to filter what you see and keep your loved ones gaurded against venom spewed by keyboard demons.
-All in all, this will be a one stop solution to all your
+Don't fret about hateful/NSFW content because we got your back!

 ## How does it work ?
 We used a publicly available Kaggle dataset (https://www.kaggle.com/vkrahul/twitter-hate-speech?select=train_E6oV3lV.csv ) for developing an